Purpose: To define the criteria and process by which course substitutions can be made for courses required in academic programs.

 - A graduation course substitution can originate from a student, an academic advisor, a program coordinator, a department head or a dean, but in every case the student must be included in the decision to make the substitution.

 - Regardless of origination, the dean of the division offering the student’s program must approve the substitution.
 The dean is responsible for ensuring that the substitution is appropriate and that the nature and number of substitutions do not compromise the integrity of the curriculum.

 - Graduation course substitutions may be appropriate accommodations for students with certain types of disabilities.
 If a counselor with Services for Students with Disabilities (SSD) recommends a course substitution as an accommodation, the SSD recommendation should be sent to the academic dean on the Faculty Notification form.
 It is the responsibility of the dean of the student’s program to determine whether the accommodation is reasonable and to recommend the course that can be substituted, if appropriate.
 This determination should be based on program objectives and the essential competencies required to complete the program.
-If the substitution is for a course required for the general education core curriculum, it must also have the approval of the Vice President for Academic Affairs or designee.
+If the substitution is for a course required for the general education core curriculum, it must also have the approval of the Vice President for Education or designee.

 After consultation with the student, the program advisor or department head should complete the Course Substitution form and forward it to the division dean.
-If the dean approves the substitution, he/she will sign the form and send it to the Registrar’s office or, in the case of a core curriculum substitution, to the Vice President for Academic Affairs or designee.
+If the dean approves the substitution, he/she will sign the form and send it to the Registrar’s office or, in the case of a core curriculum substitution, to the Vice President for Education or designee.
 The Registrar will document the approved substitution in the student’s record.